 Inside the academy’s sculpture studio, I met a young, classically trained sculptor, Fu Xingbao, working on a clay model of a Buddha from Cave 328.
 In 1924, the Harvard art historian Langdon Warner infamously stole a Tang-era Buddha sculpture from the same cave during his “collecting” expedition for the Fogg Museum.
 Inspired by Microsoft’s gifted camera and Fu Xingbao’s expert copying, I decided to make a 3D scan of a replica, the twin of the Buddha that Langdon Warner stole.
 Perhaps I could animate this contentious cultural object and let it speak for itself.

 A year later, in 2019, I traveled to Baotou, Inner Mongolia, to visit the rare earth element mines and make photographs.
-This was during the ongoing US-China trade war, and in a time when Xi Jinping had ended his term limits while continuing a nationwide anti-corruption campaign.
+This was during the ongoing US-China trade war, when the Chinese Communist Party had put an end to Xi Jinping’s term limits while continuing a nationwide anti-corruption campaign.
 The government was also cracking down on Hui and Uyghur Muslim minority populations in Xinjiang and Gansu, frontier territories similar to Inner Mongolia, rich in natural resources.
 Multiculturalism is essential to China’s national identity and yet treated as a challenge to its authority.
 Rare earth elements are a group of minerals that are essential ingredients in most consumer electronics (like smartphones, digital cameras, and batteries), as well as in electric cars and wind turbines.
 As China strives to become a self-sufficient advanced economy, strategic resources like rare earth become highly politicized; my cousin has family in Inner Mongolia who offered to help me, but when they learned what my subject was they rescinded the offer.
 To avoid potential censorship, I chose to represent the story of rare earth elements through the commercial genre of lifestyle stock photography.

 Through the 1980s the United States produced seventy percent of the world’s supply of rare earth elements — all at Mountain Pass, California.
 The mine is situated just off Interstate 15 on the way from Los Angeles to Las Vegas.
 Traditional processing of the minerals produces toxic slurries of thorium, uranium, lead, and arsenic that continue to poison the environment, a toxicity that connects Mountain Pass to Baotou.
 Edward Nixon, kid brother of Richard Nixon, suggested the president should create the Environmental Protection Agency in 1972, and then proceeded to profit from it.
 When environmental fines and lawsuits threatened to bankrupt Mountain Pass, he advised the mine to ship their unprocessed ore to Baotou, where people in Inner Mongolia would deal with the environmental liability.
 Multimillion-dollar lawsuits, fines, and stiff competition from Baotou eventually led Mountain Pass mine into bankruptcy.
 In 2017, it was revived by investors, who also ship the ore to Baotou; they claim Mountain Pass will soon be environmentally sound and self-sufficient.